 30 Dec 2017

-Leaping the Vicarage Wall (by Ronni Lamont)
+Leaping the vicarage wall (by Ronni Lamont)

 The style of writing is fairly informal, with explanations of many jargon words and phrases that are used.
 Most were familiar to me; I grew up Anglican, and one of my brothers is a vicar, so I have some understanding of the hierarchies in the Anglican church, and how they generally function.
 Still, it was interesting to see it explained from the point of view of someone who went through the selection, training and ordination process.